XQueryInstitute/Course-Materials/exercises/exercise-2.md

 ##September Practice Exercise

 A good use case for XQuery is developing word frequency lists for digital texts.
 Among the first poems I learned as a child was "Eldorado" by Edgar Allen Poe.
 I recall being struck by the repetition of the word "shadow" in the poem.
 Why did Poe repeat the word so many times in so few lines?
-While this month's XQuery exercise won't sort out the answer to that question, it will help us find out how many times he used the phrase.
+While this month's XQuery exercise won't sort out the answer to that question, it will help us find out how many times he used that and other words.

 Let's start with a TEI edition of the poem: